 When you raise this with the builder, he looks perplexed… “3-beds, a garage and a pool you said..?”.

 Clearly there is a communication problem here, so you resign yourself to spending more time on site.
-Which means evenings and weekends away from the family, and going to the bank for more money (or massively compromising on your original “vision”).
+Which means evenings and weekends away from the family, and, unwilling to compromise on your original vision, you need to go back to the bank for more money.

 Progress slows dramatically, because without you on site, know-one knows what to do.
 And when you turn up, you find people are wandering around aimlessly or gossiping over coffee.